-As part of its mission, Wayne State University continually strives to reach the highest standards of excellence in ensuring the safety of all who are part of the university community.
-Our law enforcement professionals work around the clock to ensure a pleasant and user-friendly campus for our students, faculty, staff and visitors.
+As part of its mission, Wayne State University continually strives to reach the highest standards of excellence in ensuring the safety of the entire university community.
+Our law enforcement professionals work around the clock to ensure a pleasant and welcoming campus for our students, faculty, staff and visitors.

-Whether in patrol cars, on mountain bikes or behind desks, the dedicated men and women of the Wayne State University Police Department (WSUPD) handle all police, criminal and safety matters on our campus.
+Whether in patrol cars, on mountain bikes or behind desks, the dedicated men and women of the Wayne State University Police Department (WSUPD) handle all police, criminal and safety matters on campus.
 The department's members seek to vigorously and faithfully enforce the law with uncompromised integrity and without bias, and to provide community-oriented services with efficiency, professionalism and courtesy.
 Our full-service department is available to the university community 24 hours a day, seven days a week, 365 days a year.